sillyjason/chatbot-cb-2/README.md

 HUGGING_FACE_API_KEY=
 ```

+4. Run python3 app.py

 **Let's Run it!**

 1. Copy the DNS record again, and go back to Couchbse cluster.
 In the step 2 "Binding" of the Eventing we just created, update the URL with the DNS record so it looks something like this: http://{DNS record}:5000.
-Save and publish the function.
+Save and deploy the function.

-2. Load products.json under templates/assets into collection `insurance-products`.`_default`.`_default`.
+2. Let's see automatic embedding with Eventing in action.
+Load products.json under templates/assets into collection `insurance-products`.`_default`.`_default`.
 Use "product-id" as document id.
+Upon import completion, you should see the vectors added automatically.

+3. Open your browser and enter "{your VM DNS record}:5000".
+You should see the chatbot interface.

+4. Throw some questions, switch between OpenAI and Claude LLMs, or switch between 2 sets of embeddings (both embeddings have been added)